ASO Conference 2022 Recap: Talks, Topics & Insights

 - The first holistic definition introduced with the ASO Stack also partly became outdated, as Apple and Google increasingly blurred the distinction between organic and paid channels.

 - Finally, major changes brought by iOS 15 and new Google Play features have marked the end of the one-page-fits-all approach that has been at the core of ASO until now.
-Google PLay LiveOps and iOS 15 in-app events have now opened the door to leverage ASO in favor of retention and engagement rather than only for new user acquisition.
+Google Play promotional content and iOS 15 in-app events have now opened the door to leverage ASO in favor of retention and engagement rather than only for new user acquisition.

 In parallel – or rather, because of these changes – hiring for ASO should now focus less on direct ASO experience and more on the combination of useful skills, including data mining and analysis, marketing, and product management.
 The combination of these skills also demonstrates that ASO has become a subset of Growth and can therefore be organized similarly.
 Each company should find the most appropriate structure between the two most likely: ASO specialists working as a pod across various teams, or one single ASO team that assumes full ownership of any change that goes live on the store.

 Beyond choosing the right structure to help determine ownership, another essential consideration is the need to understand the different forms of ASO and prioritize projects with the best ROI.
 To that end, I advocate that companies consider hiring/promoting ASO strategists whose role is to interact across teams and specifically identify the new features that match that specific company’s business interests and strategy.

 Understand how to build and structure a powerful ASO team for your app company